As a Licensed Electrical Inspector (LEI), you have regulatory responsibilities.

 Note: The LEI is not required to record any defects on the customer’s copy of the certificate of inspection, if the defects are rectified at the time of the inspection.

-- if inspected work does not comply with the ESA or Regulations, the responsible person for that electrical installation work must be notified of the defect/s within four business days after the inspection.
+If inspected work does not comply with the ESA or Regulations, the responsible person for that electrical installation work must be notified of the defect/s within four business days after the inspection.
+You must also

 - retain your copy of the Prescribed COES for three years after the date you signed the certificate.